janleigh/dotfiles/README.md

    - **Inspiration**
       - [owl4ce](https://github.com/owl4ce) for the README style.
       - [Mangeshrex](https://github.com/Mangeshrex) for the colors of the colorscheme.
+      - [JavaCafe01](https://github.com/JavaCafe01) for some colors used in the bar.
       - [ner0z](https://github.com/ner0z) for the dashboard inspiration.

    - **Contributors**